 Even low-light is tackled in an interesting way, thanks to Night Vision.
 You might have heard about Google's own Night Sight mode on its Pixel handsets, which is close to magic when it comes to pulling unseen detail out of nighttime or low-light scenes.
 The Moto One Vision works on similar principles: it captures multiple images extremely rapidly, the optical stabilisation ensuring this is possible hand-held, analyses the data it can use from them, then uses algorithms to assess the lighting conditions and pull everything together in a flash.
 Thing is, it's not nearly as impressive as Google's Night Sight, with the Moto solution often being barely discernable from a normal photo shot.
 Big claims with not-so-big delivery on that front then - not that shots at night are bad looking by any means.

-Overall Motorola is showing that an affordable phone can remain competitive on the cameras front.
-We think the results will give other mid-level handsets a run for their money, even if they're not the most refined results you'll ever see from a phone camera.
+Overall, Motorola is showing that an affordable phone can remain competitive on the cameras front.
+We think the results here will give other mid-level handsets a run for their money, even if they're not the most refined results you'll ever see from a phone camera.

 The Moto One Vision isn't just another mid-range phone with no personality, it's a well-priced and specced handset with unique appeal.
-Nowhere else will you get a 21:9 aspect ratio paired with a hole-punch front-facing camera.
-Plus, Moto has put in some good work on the cameras front which, while not perfect, will give other mid-range phones a run for their money.
+Motorola has put in some good work on the cameras front which, while not perfect, will give other mid-range phones a run for their money.

 So the Moto One Vision isn't perfect, but in one swift motion it gives other mid-range phones plenty to consider, largely just by how well it performs in terms of software and user experience.
-Ultimately if one the Vision wasn't a 21:9 aspect ratio phone then we'd have even more love to push its way.
+That 21:9 aspect ratio was a long shot at launch, but one that's paid off in the end.